Continuing the designed landscape

 Stewart came from humble beginnings but had immense talent.
 He self-funded his travels to Italy, where he learnt a multitude of languages, such as Greek, Italian, Latin and studied Italian and Roman art and architecture.
 His travels lead to him releasing the first volume of his and Nicolas Revett's book The Antiquities of Athens in 1762.
 You can see examples of Stewart’s work with the Triumphal Arch, the Tower of the Winds, and The Lanthorn of Demosthenes.

 The Triumphal Arch is most likely to have been the first of the park monuments undertaken by ‘Athenian’ Stuart, and certainly the most prominent.
-As you drive into the estate, you will be hard to miss this towering structure.
+As you drive into the estate, it would be hard to miss this imposing structure.
 Work started soon after 1761, and it is based on the Arch of Hadrian in Greece.

 In 1760, Thomas suffered a huge loss with the death of his close friend and sister-in-law, Elizabeth York, and again in 1762 with the death of his brother.
 Thomas memorialised them by adding their busts in the outer arches.
-If you look in the centre, Thomas also put a naval trophy with other attributes out of Carrara marble.
-This is called an ‘aplustre’, which commemorates George’s success.
+In the central arch, Thomas added an ‘aplustre’, a commemorative plaque.
+It depicts naval trophies and other attributes linked to his brother’s illustrious life.